MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Configure this policy to allow/disallow ambient authentication for InPrivate and Guest profiles in Google Chrome.
+  Configure this policy to allow/disallow ambient authentication for InPrivate and Guest profiles in Microsoft Edge.

 Ambient Authentication is http authentication with default credentials when explicit credentials aren't provided via NTLM/Kerberos/Negotiate challenge/response schemes.